rl-group-42/rl-lunar-lander/README.md

 NB.
 It is possible to train the network on continuous or discrete action space by toggling the continuity boolean.

 ## RND-PPO
-Implementation of the RND algorithm for the LunarLander environment (rnd_code_4.py)
+Implementation of the RND-PPO algorithm for the LunarLander environment (rnd_code_4.py)

 The train the network, create an Agent object with the below parameters (provided values are the default):
 ```py